USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

         Context Implicit Price Deflators File,implicit_price_deflators.csv,Factors for converting costs to a common dollar basis.
         Context Consumer Price Index File,cpi_price_deflators.csv,Factors for converting costs to a common dollar basis.

-.. admonition:: Demo example: Unique Analysis Context inputs for ‘context b’
+.. admonition:: Demo example: Unique Analysis Context inputs for 'Context B'

-    While most of the example input files are common for contexts ‘a’ and ‘b’, in cases where context assumptions vary, input files are differentiated using ‘cntxt_a’ and ‘cntxt_b’ in the file names. :numref:`al_label_table_policy_context_b_unique_inputs` shows the input files and settings that are unique for context ‘b’ as defined in the in the ‘demo_batch-context_a.csv’ file.
+    While most of the example input files are common for contexts ‘A’ and ‘B’, in cases where context assumptions vary, input files are differentiated using ‘context_a’ and ‘context_b’ in the file names. :numref:`al_label_table_policy_context_b_unique_inputs` shows the input files and settings that are unique for Context B as defined in the in the ‘demo_batch-context_b.csv’ file.

     .. _al_label_table_policy_context_b_unique_inputs:
-    .. csv-table:: Input files and setting differences between contexts 'a' and 'b'
+    .. csv-table:: Input files and setting differences between contexts 'A' and 'B'
         :widths: auto
         :header-rows: 1

-        Analysis context element,Input file name/ Input setting value,Difference between context 'a' and 'b' Context Case,High oil price,"Taken from AEO2021, context 'a' uses the Reference Case fuel prices and context 'b' uses the 'High oil price' case fuel prices."
+        Analysis context element,Input file name/ Input setting value,Difference between contexts 'A' and 'B' Context Case,High oil price,"Taken from AEO2021, Context A uses the Reference Case fuel prices and Context B uses the 'High oil price' case fuel prices."
-        Producer Cross Subsidy Multiplier Max,1.4,Context 'b' uses a higher upper limit price multiplier value compared to the 1.2 value for context 'a'.
+        Producer Cross Subsidy Multiplier Max,1.4,Context B uses a higher upper limit price multiplier value compared to the 1.05 value for Context A.
-        Producer Cross Subsidy Multiplier Min,0.6,Context 'b' uses a reduced lower limit price multiplier value compared to the 0.8 value for context 'a'.
+        Producer Cross Subsidy Multiplier Min,0.6,Context B uses a reduced lower limit price multiplier value compared to the 0.95 value for Context A.
-        Production Constraints File,production_constraints-cntxt_b.csv,"Context 'b' has a linearly increasing maximum production constraint for BEVs from 2020 to 2030, compared to context 'a' which has no production limits specified in that timeframe."
+        Production Constraints File,production_constraints-cntxt_b.csv,"Context B has a linearly increasing maximum production constraint for BEVs from 2020 to 2030, compared to Context A which has no production limits specified in that timeframe."
-        Sales Share File,sales_share_params-cntxt_b.csv,"Context 'b' has BEV share weight parameters for the Consumer Module which represent a logistic function that increases earlier, reaching a value of 0.5 in 2025 instead of 2030 in context 'a'.
-In other words, context 'b' represents greater consumer demand for BEVs, all else equal."
+        Sales Share File,sales_share_params-cntxt_b.csv,"Context B has BEV share weight parameters for the Consumer Module which represent a logistic function that increases earlier, reaching a value of 0.5 in 2025 instead of 2030 in Context A. In other words, Context B represents greater consumer demand for BEVs, all else equal."
-        Vehicle Price Modifications File,vehicle_price_modifications-cntxt_b.csv,"Context 'b' introduces an external BEV purchase incentive of $10,000 in 2025, which decreases to $5,000 in 2027, and then linearly to zero in 2036 compared to context 'a' which has no purchase incentives in this timeframe."
+        Vehicle Price Modifications File,vehicle_price_modifications-cntxt_b.csv,"Context B introduces an external BEV purchase incentive of $10,000 in 2025, which decreases to $5,000 in 2027, and then linearly to zero in 2036 compared to Context A which has no purchase incentives in this timeframe."

 Projections and the Analysis Context
 ------------------------------------
 The output of an OMEGA run is a modeled projection of the future.
 While this projection should not be interpreted as a single point prediction of what will happen, it does represent a forecast that is the result of the modeling algorithms, inputs, and assumptions used for the run.
-Normally, the projected results for a future year will not remain static for the remainder of the analysis timeframe due to year-to-year changes in the policy, as well changes in producer decisions due to considerations of compliance strategy, credit utilization, and production constraints.
-Another reason that results in future years will vary is because the exogenous factors in the analysis context are themselves projections of the future, and any year-to-year changes in those factors will influence the model results.
+Normally, these modeled projections of the future will vary from year-to-year over the analysis timeframe due to year-to-year changes in the policy, as well changes in producer decisions due to considerations of compliance strategy, credit utilization, and production constraints.
+Another reason that results in future are not constant from one year to the next is because the exogenous factors in the analysis context are themselves projections of the future, and any year-to-year changes in those factors will influence the model results.

 It is important that we consider the relationship between these exogenous projections and the factors being modeled internally within OMEGA to avoid inconsistencies.
 Three situations are described here, along with an explanation for how the model integrates external projections in a consistent manner.

-**Projections that are purely exogenous** For these inputs, the projected item is not influenced at all by the policy response modeled within OMEGA, and is left as specified in the inputs.
+**Projections that are purely exogenous**

+Input projections for items that are assumed to be not influenced at all by the policy response modeled within OMEGA are left as specified in the inputs.
 Examples might include projections of fuel prices, the state of available technology, or upstream emissions factors.
 While in reality these things might be influenced by the policy alternatives, we are assuming complete independence for modeling purposes, and no additional special treatment is needed for consistency.

 .. sidebar:: Context policy

     Among the range of assumptions that define the analysis context is an assumption about the light-duty vehicle emissions policy.
 This is defined as the *context policy*, and is necessarily the first policy alternative session that must be run in order to ensure that the modeled results are consistent with the analysis context.

-**Calibrating to projected elements that are also modeled with policy influences** Both the consumer and producer decisions will influence the modeled new vehicle sales and attributes; for example, new vehicle prices, overall sales, sales mix, technology applications, emissions rates and fuel consumption rates.
+**Calibrating to projected elements that are also modeled with policy influences**

+Both the consumer and producer decisions will influence the modeled new vehicle sales and attributes; for example, new vehicle prices, overall sales, sales mix, technology applications, emissions rates and fuel consumption rates.
 While some of these elements might not be within the scope of the input projections, when a projected element is also modeled as being responsive to policy, OMEGA uses a calibration approach to maintain consistency.
 Specifically, after calibration, the results of a model run using the context policy will produce results that match the projections in the analysis context.
 If that were not the case, results for any other policy alternatives could deviate in unrealistic ways from the underlying projections.

 .. admonition:: Demo example: Overall sales projections and the context policy

     The overall sales level is an item that is both specified as a projection in the context inputs, and is also modeled internally as responsive to changes in vehicle prices, fuel operating costs, etc. In each batch run (each batch contains two or more policy alternatives), OMEGA automatically calibrates the overall average new vehicle prices in the first session, which represents the context policy.
 This calibration process ensures that overall sales match the context projected sales by generating calibrated new vehicle prices (P) which are associated with the context.
 In subsequent sessions of the batch run for the other policy alternatives, these calibrated prices are used as the basis to which any price changes are applied (the P in equation :eq:`al_label_eqn_demand_elasticity`.)

-**Elements not explicitly projected in new vehicle market inputs** Some elements related to vehicle attributes and sales mix may be neither part of the projection inputs nor modeled internally, yet still be important to consider in the future projections.
+**Elements not explicitly projected in new vehicle market inputs**

+Some elements related to vehicle attributes and sales mix may be neither part of the projection inputs nor modeled internally, yet still be important to consider in the future projections.
 The example below describes how sales mix differences between producers are treated in the projections.
 In these cases, base year vehicle fleet attributes and relative mix characteristics are assumed to hold constant into the future.

 .. admonition:: Demo example: Projections for new vehicle size class mix

     In the demo example, overall new vehicle sales projections are taken as purely exogenous.
 The ‘context_new_vehicle_market.csv’ file specifies the sales mix projections from AEO though 2050 by size class.
-As shown in :numref:`al_label_fig_context_projections_size_class_share`, the projected sales mix of size classes varies by year, and between context a and context b.
+As shown in :numref:`al_label_fig_context_projections_size_class_share`, the projected sales mix of size classes varies by year, and between Context A and Context B.

     .. _al_label_fig_context_projections_size_class_share:
     .. figure:: _static/al_figures/context_projections_size_class_share_by_context_a_b.png